namnh663/elfie-webdriverio/README.md

 # Mobile Automation with WebdriverIO

 This repository contains the code base for mobile automation using WebdriverIO.
-The project follows the Page Object Model (POM) structure, Test-Driven Development (TDD) coding style, supports data-driven testing, and implements Allure reporting.
+The project follows the Page Object Model (POM) structure, supports data-driven testing, and implements Allure reporting.

 ## Prerequisites